 Master of Science in Kinesiology

 The Master of Science in Kinesiology program equips candidates for Christian servant leadership in the multi-faceted areas of Kinesiology, equipping them with intercultural and leadership skills equal to integrating their Christian faith and witness as they make significant contributions to the human endeavor.
 This degree will prepare students to apply their studies to the design of wellness, fitness, and health promotion programs in various settings of professional interest: education, corporate, and commercial.
-The program also includes scientific study in anatomy, physiology, biochemistry, and the biophysics of human movement.
+The program includes scientific study in anatomy, physiology, biochemistry, the biophysics of human movement, and is a specialized STEM (Science, Technology, Engineering, and Math) program.

 PROGRAM DEGREE REQUIREMENTS